-This drywall comes in four-by-eight foot pieces and is the most common type of drywall.
-It is used on interiors in living rooms, bedrooms, and kitchens.
-It is usually white of some kind on one side and a cardboard color on the other side.
+White board drywall comes in four-by-eight-foot pieces and is the most common type.
+It is a popular choice for interiors in living rooms, bedrooms, and kitchens.
+Whiteboard is white on one side with a cardboard hue on the other.

 Blue board is a plasterboard made for backing for plastering.
-It is also quite water-resistant so it works well in bathrooms and as a base for tile.
-You can lay the mortar right on the board without taping it.
+It is also water resistant, so it works for bathrooms and as a tile base.
+You can lay the mortar on the board without taping it.

-Type X drywall is thicker drywall that is fire-resistant.
+Type X drywall is fire-resistant.
 The paper is off-white, or ivory, a color that distinguishes it from other drywalls.
-It isn’t easy to cut with a drywall knife and usually requires a saw.
+It isn’t easy to cut with a drywall knife and requires a saw.

 Best Bathroom Drywall